njiti/the_continouse_bus_project/README.md

 * Makes it easier to track income from the vehicles.
 * Makes it harder to overload
 * Less noise as matatus dont have to hoot to know if some one needs a car

+Here's why:
+* Your time should be focused on creating something amazing.
+A project that solves a problem and helps others
+* You shouldn't be doing the same tasks over and over like creating a README from scratch
+* You should implement DRY principles to the rest of your life :smile: